twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 - `<PostsLayout>` fetches a list of all the posts and displays them in the sidebar.
 - `<EditPage>` fetches the post being edited and displays it in the main content area.

-This ability to colocate the data fetches within the components that need the data is one of the biggest selling points of RSCs.
+The ability to colocate the data fetches within the components that need the data is one of the biggest selling points of RSCs.

 But there's a problem...
 This combination of nested components and data fetching means that this app waterfalls.